aleksanderjessitm/dev-blog-starter/README.md

 ## Deployment
 The site is configured to be deployed at Vercel.

-To deploy simply install Vercel's CLI:
+To deploy simply install Netlify's CLI:
-`npm i -g vercel`

-Then run two commands, one after another:
-`yarn build # or npm run build`
-`vercel deploy --prebuilt`
+`npm install netlify-cli -g`
+to then login:
+`netlify login`

+Then run:
+`netlify deploy`

-After a successful deploy, you may link your GitHub/GitLab repo on Vercel's dashboard for convenient deploys.
+After a successful deploy, you may link your GitHub/GitLab repo on Netlify's dashboard for convenient deploys.

 ## License AGPLv3
 Copyright (C) 2022 Aleksander Jess of ITMAGINATION